tekknowledgecode/meshqrcode/readme.md

 **ADDON DEPENDENCIES**

 This addon requires the Python qrcode module be installed within your Blender environment.
+If not already installed, you can install from the Blender Python console:

+import pip
+pip.main(['install', 'qrcode', '--user'])

 **Installation**